Make an Appointment

 A common myth we hear more and more is that we have to be at breaking point to see a psychologist, but this is anything but true.
 In fact, most psychologists recommend seeking support when we start to experience even the smallest of symptoms.
 This could be feeling overwhelmed, increasingly irritable, out of balance, or struggling to handle everyday situations.

 Just because we aren’t at breaking point, doesn’t mean speaking with someone won’t help.
-Seeing a psychologist isn’t just for those who are experiencing extreme mental health concerns (e.g. depression, trauma, or addiction); it’s also for those who are looking for support, who want to improve their overall well-being, or who are navigating through a difficult life event (which can look like a break up, the loss of a loved one, work-related stress, or difficulty settling into a new home).
+Seeing a psychologist isn’t just for those who are experiencing extreme mental health concerns (e.g. depression, trauma, or addiction); it’s also for those who are looking for support, who want to improve their overall well-being, or who are navigating through a difficult life event (which can look like a break up, the loss of a loved one, work-related stress, conscious uncoupling, or difficulty settling into a new home).

 Therapy can help us develop skills to better manage our response when events like this arise.

+Having a professional sounding board gives us the opportunity to evaluate our current state and help us gain the skills to better understand ourselves.
 It also sheds light on our relationship to ourselves and others.
 It helps us notice things like where our self-esteem is at, what kind of self-talk we have, whether we have healthy routines, and whether we’re sailing in the direction we want to go.
 All of this gives us insight we may not have had before.

 Supporting ourselves, wherever we may be at, with the help of a psychologist is a form of self care.
 Prioritising our needs isn’t something that always comes naturally to us.
 In some areas we may be really good at knowing what we want and communicating it, but other times we can struggle to speak up or truly know what we want.
 Regardless of what we may be struggling with, taking care of our mental health should be a priority and speaking with a professional can help.